-Note: All Hyundai Santa Fe Prices above are approximate amounts.
-Prices are subject to change without notice.
+Note: All Hyundai Santa Fe MSRP, invoice and dealer cost dollar figures above are subject to change without notice.

 A note about rebates: Most rebates are subtracted from the "on the road" figure.
 In most cases, you can have the rebate if you are arranging your own financing or you are paying cash.
 If you decide to use the manufacturer’s low interest financing, you do not usually get the rebate.
 Ask your dealer for details.

 • 2022 Hyundai Ioniq 5

 • 2022 Hyundai Kona Electric

 • 2022 Hyundai Palisade